 The Game Hints pages try to tell the easiest way for the average player to do something.
 This is by no means ever the only way.
 The game hints are just that—hints.
 They are not and were never meant to be the end all that ends all, the “you have to do it this way” means of beating the game.
 Feel free to experiment.
 The purpose, after all, of playing a game is to have fun.
 If you let someone map everything out for you, it destroys this fun.
 Figuring things out for yourself and designing your own little tailored methods for winning is where the real enjoyment comes in.
 For those that run into snags, the game hints are meant to give you ideas and get you past trouble areas with as little effort as possible.
 They are not meant to play the game for you.
 And besides, there is no way I could possibly post every person’s own personal way of playing the games.
 This is why all game hints (unless otherwise stated) come from my personal playing experience.
 No two people play a game exactly the same way, so take my hints as merely that and apply a grain of salt.

 - Can I send you my tips for beating a game?

-Sure, though I am very selective about what I will actually post.
+Sure, though I am fairly selective about what I will actually post.
 I always try to test every cheat and suggestion out myself before I post it.
 For example, if someone suggests using a different weapon on a boss, I’ll actually try it out first to make sure that the weapon is in fact easier and more effective than whatever I’d posted.
 Don’t take offense at this, but do note that this means it may take me significant time to get around to any particular hint, because it depends on when I decide to pick up the game in question and play it again.